-• Students are requested to complete the online extenuating circumstances form and attach relevant supporting documents.

-• It is recommended that students with extenuating circumstances must fill the form within the timeframe stated in the AOU examination bylaws.
+- Students are requested to complete the online extenuating circumstances form and attach the relevant supporting documents. - It is recommended that students with extenuating circumstances must fill the form within the timeframe stated in the AOU examination bylaws. i.e. seven (7) calendar days of an MTA date or Final exam date as stipulated in the Bachelor's Degree Award and Examination and Assessment bylaws.

-• All valid cases will be dealt with as per the relevant AOU bylaws.

-24.2 Students are responsible for ensuring that the partner institution is notified of any extenuating circumstances at the time they occur and for supplying supporting documentation by the published deadline.

-- 24.3 If a student is unable to attend an examination or other assessment event because of extenuating circumstances, they must inform the Partner institution as soon as possible and provide supporting evidence before published deadlines or within 7 calendar days, whichever is sooner.
+- All valid cases will be dealt with as per the relevant AOU bylaws. - 24.2 Students are responsible for ensuring that the partner institution is notified of any extenuating circumstances at the time they occur and for supplying supporting documentation by the published deadline. - 24.3 If a student is unable to attend an examination or other assessment event because of extenuating circumstances, they must inform the Partner institution as soon as possible and provide supporting evidence before published deadlines or within 7 calendar days, whichever is sooner.
 If a student cannot submit evidence by published deadlines, they must submit details of the extenuating circumstances with an indication that evidence will be submitted within 7 calendar days. - 24.4 Medical evidence submitted in support of a claim for extenuating circumstances should be provided by a qualified medical practitioner. - 24.5 The Partner institution will verify the authenticity of any evidence submitted. - 24.6 Upon receipt of recommendations from the panel or body responsible for investigating extenuating circumstances, the Board of Examiners, or its subsidiary board, will decide whether to: provide a student with the opportunity to take the affected assessment(s) as if for the first time, allowing them to be given the full marks achieved for the examination or assessment, rather than imposing a cap; - (a) waive late submission penalties; - (b) determine that there is sufficient evidence of the achievement of the intended learning outcomes from other pieces of assessment in the module(s) for an overall mark to be derived; - (c) note the accepted extenuation for the module(s) and recommend that it is taken into account at the point of award and classification. - 24.7 The Board of Examiners, depending on the circumstances, may exercise discretion in deciding on the particular form any reassessment should take.
 Options are a viva voce examination, additional assessment tasks designed to show whether the student has satisfied the programme learning outcomes, review of previous work, or normal assessment at the next available opportunity.
 The student will not be put in a position of unfair advantage or disadvantage: the aim will be to enable the student to be assessed on equal terms with their cohort. - 24.8 If a student fails, without good cause, to provide the responsible body with information about extenuating circumstances within the timescales specified in the partner institution policy, the responsible body has authority to reject the request on those grounds.